Backhoes for Digging, Demolishing, Landscaping, Mining and Grading

-Choosing a Backhoe Loader
+Choosing the Right Backhoe

 - Single Tilt – A single central ram dumps the bucket and retracts to pull the bucket back into place (cheaper, less efficient).

 - Parallel Lift – Three rams support the arm and the bucket so that the bucket stays in place while rising (for an improved lifting performance).

 Above all else, deciding on a backhoe largely depends on the size of the task at-hand.
 While backhoes can easily perform smaller jobs, it is sometimes more cost-efficient to use smaller equipment such as mini-excavators and skidders.
 At the same time, as powerful as they are, backhoes should be used for medium-sized jobs.

 - Make sure the teeth of the loader bucket and backhoe bucket aren’t loose, missing, or scalloped, and that all the bolts are still in place.

 - The loading arms, backhoe boom and stick should not be cracked or poorly re-welded.